vickatte/terraform-alfresco-process/README.md

         echo "kubernetes_api_server = \"$(kubectl config view --minify -o jsonpath='{.clusters[0].cluster.server}')\"" >> terraform.tfvars
         echo "kubernetes_token = \"$(kubectl config view --minify -o jsonpath='{.users[0].user.token}')\"" >> terraform.tfvars

+7. Execute the following command to populate your IP address in the `terraform.tfvars`:

+        echo "my_ip_address = \"$(curl ipecho.net/plain)/32\"" >> terraform.tfvars

-7. Then from now on you can just complete the installation everything (in case of errors with this step, please try to execute agian only this step):
+8. Then from now on you can just complete the installation everything (in case of errors with this step, please try to execute agian only this step):

         terraform apply

-8. To uninstall everything:
+9. To uninstall everything:

         terraform destroy